Glossary

 PRO Number

-A carrier number used to identify freight for billing, tracing, etc.
+A carrier-assigned tracking number used to identify a freight shipment for billing, tracing, and operational purposes.

 Procurement